Web site: britaxusa.com

 Pros: Under $250 (most versions), light carrier.
 Side-impact protection, tangle-free harness.

-There are currently three different versions of this infant car seat—the B-SAFE 35, B-SAFE 35 Elite and Endeavours.
+There are currently four different versions of this infant car seat—the B-SAFE 35, B-SAFE 35 Elite, B-SAFE Ultra Cool Flow and Endeavours.

 How is the B-SAFE 35 Elite different?
 This models adds additional side impact protection and a no-rethread harness (Quick-Adjust).
 The Elite also has an easier to remove cover for cleaning (hand washing only, unfortunately).